-Table 8-8 Project Monitoring and Progra am Performance Measures (continued) Outcome Indicator Measurement Tools and Metl nods Water Resource Strategy Planning Target Desired Outcome Output Indicators (measures to effec- tively track output) ec- (measures to evaluate What needs to be measured: How it should be measured: Measurement/ Reporting Frequency Who should measure Measurement to be Reported and Overall Reporting Guidelines Decisions Needed/ Unknowns Land Use Management Preserve 100,000 acres of farmland in rotation through 2035.
+Table 8-8 Project Table 8-8 Project Monitoring and Program Performance Measures (continued) (measures to evaluate Measurement Tools and Meth Measurement Tools and Methods Water Resource Strategy Planning Target Outcome (measures to ef Output Indicators (measures to effec- tively track output) What needs to be measured: How it should be measured: Measurement/ Reporting Frequency Who should measure Measurement to be Reported and Overall Reporting Guidelines Decisions Needed/ Unknowns Land Use Management Preserve 100,000 acres of farmland in rotation through 2035.
 Antelope Valley stays economically Landowners working with local water agencies in coordinated water banking rotation projects.
-Number of water-resource integrated projects The number of acres of farmland in active rotation Existing (2005) acreage in rotation (at least 24,000 acres of active farm land need to determine total in rotation) and current land use by type (active farming, fallowing, recharge, etc.) Fugitive dust management (measured and mapped); tons of soil per acre (particulate matter ([pm]10, pm2.5) {Note: fugitive dust affects the health of agricultural land and thus was asked to be included by the AVRCD for routine measurement} Land use maps; satellite imagery; survey of landowners; General Plan GIS data, County commissioner reports Measure fugitive dust according to Air Quality Management District (AQMD) standards Quarterly/Annually Soil data measured daily/reported annually TBD (USDA, LA Farm Bureau, Kern County Farm Bureau, LA County Agricultural Commissioner, Kern County Agricultural Commissioner, AVRCD) Measurement to be reported: Comparison between existing (2005) acreage of agricultural land in rotation and measured agricultural land in rotation.
-Reporting: Report every year with update of the Plan and compare against objectives How costly to measure?
+Number of water-resource integrated projects The number of acres of farmland in active rotation Existing (2005) acreage in rotation (at least 24,000 acres of active farm land need to determine total in rotation) and current land use by type (active farming, fallowing, recharge, etc.) Fugitive dust management (measured and mapped); tons of soil per acre (particulate matter ([pm]10, pm2.5) {Note: fugitive dust affects the health of agricultural land and thus was asked to be included by the AVRCD for routine measurement} Land use maps; satellite imagery; survey of landowners; General Plan GIS data, County commissioner reports Measure fugitive dust according to Air Quality Management District (AQMD) standards Quarterly/Annually Soil data measured daily/reported annually TBD (USDA, LA Farm Bureau, Kern County Farm Bureau, LA County Agricultural Commissioner, Kern County Agricultural Commissioner, AVRCD) between existing (2005) acreage of agricultural land in rotation and measured How costly to measure?
 Note that if objective is meet, the agricultural demand in the Plan may go up, and likewise the mismatch between supply and demand may go up.
 Land Use Management Contribute to local and regional General Planning documents to provide 5,000 acres of recreational space by 2035.
+Provide low impact recreational opportunities for residents and visitors into the future.
 Stakeholder-coordinated meetings with implementation partners to develop community projects Community consensus and agreement on project list/alternatives, as developed through meetings and coordination Existing acreage of recreational space and future acreage Land use maps; satellite imagery; General Plan GIS data?
-Quarterly/Annually TBD Measurement to be reported: Comparison between existing acreage of recreational land and measured recreational land.
-Reporting: Report every year with update of the Plan and compare against objectives Land Use Management Coordinate a regional land use management plan by the year 2010. prepare detailed land use maps for the Antelope Valley Region, identify policies to protect land Identification of entities that would be involved in coordination of the regional land management plan; the establishment of a regional land management committee; and the identification of the funding mechanism for the plan.
+Quarterly/Annually Measurement to be reported: Comparison between existing acreage of recreational land and measured recreational land.
+Reporting: Report every year with update of the Plan and compare against objectives Land Use Management Coordinate a regional land use management plan by the year 2010. prepare detailed land use maps for the Antelope Valley Region, identify policies to protect land uses in the Valley, Identification of entities that would be involved in coordination of the regional land management plan; the establishment of a regional land management committee; and the identification of the funding mechanism for the plan.
 Signing of an MOU and commitment of funds for the regional land plan.
 A broadly supported regional land use management plan.
 Monitoring progress of development of the Plan and policy mechanism Plan development, by Section Quarterly TBD Measurement to be reported: Measuring progress of a land use management plan development.
-Reporting: Report every year with update of the Plan and compare against objectives Need to define the Region for the land use plan; same boundary as the IRWM Plan?
+Need to define the Region for the land use plan; same boundary as the IRWM Plan?
 When it's going to start?
 Who's responsible?
 Adopting it?